What you will study

 This course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.
 It will be of particular value to undergraduate, postgraduate or professional students of business management, finance, investment, accounting, tax law or financial journalism.

-Please note that completion of Personal Financial Planning does not authorise you to offer financial planning services to the public in the UK as this activity is regulated by the Financial Conduct Authority (FCA) and requires a higher level qualification (e.g. the Investment Advice Diploma (IAD) (Financial Planning and Advice) awarded by the Chartered Institute for Securities & Investment (CISI)).
+Please also note that completion of Personal Financial Planning does not authorise you to offer financial planning services to the public in the UK as this activity is regulated by the Financial Conduct Authority (FCA) and requires a higher level qualification (e.g. the Investment Advice Diploma (IAD) (Financial Planning and Advice) awarded by the Chartered Institute for Securities & Investment (CISI)).
 This course is nonetheless an ideal starting point before beginning a formal training course in financial planning.

 - Knowledge and understanding